Advocacy for Change for Homeless Dogs in your Community

 Discuss the problems.
-For example – strays, lack of safe environment for children due to strays, safety issues for drivers with strays, abuse of strays is unhealthy for the animal and those who do it are not safe for the community.
+For example – strays, lack of a safe environment for children because of strays, safety issues for drivers with strays, abuse of strays is unhealthy for the animal and those who do it are not safe for the community.
 Show community support for change.

 Propose Solution(s) – Involve others.
 Have more than one proposal.
 Insist on better use of your taxpayer dollars.
 Show the positive impact to the local community if strays are humanely housed and adopted.
 Euthanasia is not the answer.
 Preventing more strays and proper care of pets is.
 Identifying a problem is quite easy to do.
 Deciding to be part of the solution makes change much more possible.

-So many of the problems are attributable to lack affordable and accessible spay and neuter.
+So many of the problems are because of lack of affordable and accessible spay and neuter.
 “Clear the shelter” programs are proven to be adversely effective as many of the dogs become street dogs.
 Strays will continue to have unwanted puppies.
-Encourage community to fence their dogs.
+Encourage the community to fence their dogs.

 Just get started.
 Even starting with one small change can be the impetus for more change.
 For more information on how to successfully advocate for change, see